Watch the new video about the false claims that Grace To You has been spreading about Mark 16:9-20 for the past ten years on YouTube.

 and Tatian show knowledge of other endings,” and that “Even Irenaeus shows

 knowledge of other endings starting to float around.”

-What the evidence from Justin Martyr and Tatian and Irenaeus shows is that they used a text of Mark that included Mark 16:9-20.
+What Justin Martyr and Tatian and Irenaeus show is that they used a text of Mark that included Mark 16:9-20.
 There is no evidence in their writings of any other ending.
-MacArthur is just making things up.
-Instead, he should acknowledge that when Irenaeus quotes Mark 16:19 in Against Heresies, Book 3, chapter 10, around the year 180, long before Vaticanus and Sinaiticus were made in the 300s, it means that Irenaeus’ manuscripts of Mark 16 included verses 9-20.
+MacArthur is just making things up!
+Instead, he should state that Irenaeus' quotation from Mark 16:19 in Against Heresies, Book 3, chapter 10, around the year 180, (long before Vaticanus and Sinaiticus were made in the 300s), it means that Irenaeus’ manuscripts of Mark 16 included verses 9-20.

 I call on John MacArthur to retract the false claims that he has been

 spreading for the past ten years.
 And I